 Meniscus is a soft, rubber-like C-shaped cushion in between the bones of the knee.
 There are two of them – one on the inner side and one on the outer side.
 They participate in sharing load across the knee.
-There are two problems which occur in menisci – one that it degenerates (becomes week) with age, and the other that it tears due to injury.
-A degeneration in the meniscus causes pain, having become softer it often breaks with minimum injury.
+There are two problems which occur in menisci – one that it degenerates (becomes weak) with age, and the other that it tears due to injury.
+A degeneration in the meniscus causes pain, Having become softer, it often breaks with minimum injury.
 A typical meniscus tear occurs in young adults, as a result of twisting injury.
-The torn meniscus becomes a ‘misfit’ in the joint, and gives rise to mechanical symptoms such as locking catching, clicking etc. Over a period of time, these mechanical symptoms cause damage to soft covering (cartilage) over the bones.
+The torn meniscus becomes a ‘misfit’ in the joint, and gives rise to mechanical symptoms such as locking, catching, clicking etc. Over a period of time, these mechanical symptoms cause damage to soft covering (cartilage) over the bones.
 This is called osteoarthritis, and is irreversible damage to the joint.

 Frequently Asked Questions

 - Q 1.
 How to know that your problem is due to meniscus tear?

 - Typically the person gets a twisting injury, which results in repeated pain, catching, locking etc. Often the symptoms are vague, and diagnosis can only be clinched on MRI.

 - Q 2.
 What is the treatment of meniscus tear?

 - Till a few decades back meniscus was considered a vestigial structure, and was removed mercilessly for whatever reason.
 Soon, side effects of this approach became clear and the trend today is to save the meniscus.
 Whenever possible a meniscal tear is sutured.
 If suturing is not possible, a part of it is excised arthroscopically (partial menisectomy).
 There are efforts toward transplanting meniscus from cadaver, and also implanting artificial menisci.

 - Q 3.
 How is surgery done for meniscus tear?